RULES OF THE SENATE

 7-4 Any bill, resolution, petition or memorial in the hands of any committee may be recalled from such committee after a reasonable time upon regular motion seconded by three Senators.
 Approval of the motion requires a simple majority of those present.

-CHANGES IN COMMITTEE MEMBERSHIP
+NO CHANGES IN COMMITTEES

 7-5 No change shall be made in any committee except by vote of a majority of the members of the Senate.
 The President of the Senate may appoint a member to fill any vacancy occurring on any Senate Standing Committee during the interim providing the appointment is made with the advice of the respective majority or minority leader, dependent upon the party in which the vacancy has occurred.